-The economies of the United States, the European Union and other parts of the world continue to experience relatively slow growth or remain in recession and exhibit weak economic trends.
-The credit markets in the United States and Europe have experienced significant contraction, deleveraging and reduced liquidity, and the U.S. federal government and state governments and European authorities continue to implement a broad variety of governmental action and/or new regulation of the financial markets.
-Global financial markets and economic conditions have been, and continue to be, severely disrupted and volatile.
-Since 2008, lending by financial institutions worldwide remains at very low levels compared to the period preceding 2008.
+The United States, the European Union and other parts of the world have recently been or are currently in a recession and continue to exhibit weak economic trends.
+The credit markets in the United States and Europe have experienced significant contraction, deleveraging and reduced liquidity, and the U.S. federal and state governments and European authorities have implemented and are considering a broad variety of governmental action and/or new regulation of the financial markets and may implement additional regulations in the future.
+Securities and futures markets are the credit markets are subject to comprehensive statutes, regulations and other requirements.
+The SEC, other regulatory organizations and exchanges are authorized to take extraordinary actions in the event of market emergencies, and may effect changes in law or interpretations of existing laws.
+Global financial markets and economic conditions have been, and continue to be, volatile.
+Credit markets and the debt and equity capital markets have been distressed and the uncertainty surrounding the future of the global credit markets has resulted in reduced access to credit worldwide.

-Continued economic slowdown in the Asia Pacific region, especially in Japan and China, may exacerbate the effect on us of the recent slowdown in the rest of the world.
+Continued economic slowdown in the Asia Pacific region, particularly in China, may exacerbate the effect on us of the recent slowdown in the rest of the world.
 Before the global economic financial crisis that began in 2008, China had one of the world's fastest growing economies in terms of gross domestic product, or GDP, which had a significant impact on shipping demand.
-The growth rate of China's GDP is estimated to remain unchanged at approximately 7.7% for the year ended December 31, 2013, as compared to approximately 7.7% for the year ended December 31, 2012, and continues to remain below pre-2008 levels.
-China has imposed measures to restrain lending, which may further contribute to a slowdown in its economic growth.
-China and other countries in the Asia Pacific region may continue to experience slowed or even negative economic growth in the future.
-Moreover, the current economic slowdown in the economies of the European Union may further adversely affect economic growth in China and elsewhere.
+The growth rate of China's GDP is estimated to have decreased to approximately 7.4% for the year ended December 31, 2014, which is China's lowest growth rate for the past five years, and continues to remain below pre-2008 levels.
+China has recently imposed measures to restrain lending, which may further contribute to a slowdown in its economic growth.
+It is possible that China and other countries in the Asia Pacific region will continue to experience slowed or even negative economic growth in the near future.

+Moreover, the current economic slowdown in the economics of the United States, the European Union and other Asian countries may further adversely affect economic growth in China and elsewhere.
 Our results of operations and ability to grow our fleet would be impeded by a continuing or worsening economic downturn in any of these countries.